chromium/chromium/tools/gritsettings/README.md

 If you're adding a new entry to the start or end of sections, pay attention to potential splits across sections.
-In particular, note that `chrome/` and `ios/chrome/` sections very long splits that finally get joined by the "everything else" section!
+In particular, note that `chrome/` and `ios/chrome/` sections are very long splits that finally get joined by the "everything else" section!

 ##### Special case: Add new alternative to existing split